timkiely/Efficient-density-clustering/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

 Look at the granularity!
 You can even make out individual gates at the airport loops.
-Overall this is a fast, very useful clustering tool.
+Overall this is a fast, very useful clustering tool, albeit with sparse documentation.